-3 - Modification of the package to became a web-based package using HTML, Java programming and multimedia tools: The objective is to develop a home page for the Metrology and Quality Control course to be hosted on internet for our engineering students and the senior engineers attaining the training courses held at the department.
-Several HTML pages which include textual and graphical explanation of the engineering concepts have been designed; Some of the lectures have been prepared as Microsoft PowerPoint presentations and past exams been included PDF have as files: Demonstrations and graphical illustrations on major dimensional measurements techniques have been developed and tested by our engineering students.
-Developments of Quality improvement techniques are still under construction mainly in the form of Java applets.
-Figures 3 shows the main page of the course built using HTML programming.
+- Data collection (using sampling, dimensional and mass metrology techniques) - Construction of a PC-based package on Statistical Quality Control techniques (statistical analysis, frequency distributions and control charts) using both Fortran 77 and Microsoft Excel: In early work, Aichouni and Al Nais (2002) presented the package which was built using scientific programming language Fortran 77 associated with a post processor Tecplot to visualize the computed results; More developments have been done using Microsoft Excel which combines the power of statistical computations and the ease of graphical representations; The ability to load Excel spreadsheets into HTML pages is one of its best advantages (Dorner (1999)).
+Figure 1 shows the Excel module which is used to analyze control charts for variables. - Modification of the package to became a web-based package using HTML and Java programming: The objective is to develop a home page for the Quality Control course to be hosted on internet for our engineering students and the senior engineers attaining the training courses held at the department.
+Several HTML pages which include textual and graphical explanation of the quality control concepts have been designed; Some of the lectures have been prepared as Microsoft PowerPoint presentations and past exams have been included as PDF files; Demonstrations on the major quality improvement techniques are under construction in the form of Java applets.
+Figure 2 shows the main page of the course built using HTML programming.

-Figure 2 - Microsoft Excel Module for Quality Control Charts
+Figure 1 - Microsoft Excel Module for Quality Control Charts